 If your garage door isn't opening or closing properly, you may need to replace the door’s springs.
 Garage door spring replacement costs $250 on average, with prices often ranging from $150 to $350 or more.
 A reliable garage door protects your home from security threats and the elements while also making daily life more convenient.
 However, it must work properly to be helpful.
 Read on to learn about all the factors that impact the cost of replacing your garage door springs.

-A few factors impact your final cost to replace a garage door spring, including:
+A few factors impact the cost to replace a garage door spring, including:

-Garage doors operate either with extension or torsion springs.
-While extension springs might be cheaper, torsion springs have longer life spans and are generally considered safer.
+Garage doors operate with either extension or torsion springs.
+While extension springs might be cheaper, torsion springs have longer lifespans and are generally considered safer.
 It’s possible to switch from one type of spring to another, but switching means a professional has to remove the old spring parts to install an entirely new system.
+And that, of course, increases your total garage door spring replacement cost—it’s roughly five times as expensive to do a garage door spring conversion.

 Garage door springs are integral to how most garage doors work.
 Garage door spring replacement costs can depend on the type of garage door: sectional, tilt-up, or roll-up.